Skip to main content Skip to navigation

 Tell us your story

 Are you part of our extended family of alumni from Theatre and Performance Studies at Warwick?
 If so, we're keen to hear from you.
-Theatre and Performance Studies will be 50 years old in 2025 and, in anticipation of this very special Big Birthday, we want to reconnect with you and hear your story.
+Theatre and Performance Studies turned 50 years old in 2025, and we're hoping to reconnect with as many of our alumni as possible.

 Support and Impact